LimaVazEduardo/MailApp.sendEmail/README.md

 ```

-Then, we need to create variables to store the components of a traditional e-mail, like:
+Then, we need to create variables to access the components of both tabs:
-  - To
-  - Cc
-  - Subject
-  - Body
+  - Send_mail
-  - Signature
+  - Settings

-All those values will be fetched from the spreadsheet and could carry any value you may need.

 ```
 //=====================================